lilswapnil/wildlife-monitoring/README.md

   </video>
 </p>

-A comprehensive IoT wildlife monitoring system built with a Python Flask backend and simulated in Wokwi.
+A comprehensive IoT wildlife monitoring system built with a Python FastAPI backend and simulated in Wokwi.
 The system uses ThingSpeak for data aggregation and features a backend-heavy architecture with local data persistence, real-time processing, and a modern interactive dashboard for tracking 15 different animal species.

 ---